SayantanRC/FileX/README.md

 # Initialization

 ## Initialize the library
 In your `MainActivity` class, in `onCreate()` add the below line.
 This is only needed once in the entire app.
+<b>This has to be before any `FileX` related operation or object creation is performed!!</b>
 ```
 FileXInit(this, false)
 ```